briggsprashar/sports_metric_analysis/Project.md

 2. Combined with these constructs and the 5 selected metrics (limited to the sample dataset), it has been demonstrated that there are practical application in creating a composite index of metrics and derived metrics for athlete performance and assessment across sexes.

-3. The project demonstarted key performance based clinical observations.
+3. The project demonstrated key performance based clinical observations.

 4. Women's sports metric based testing is a lot less than Men's sports metric based testing leading to gender-based equity gap.
 This discovery is supported with the larger sports performace based scholarly work and literature.